MattiasMilger/Vasenvaktaren/README.md

 - Click party slots to assign/remove Väsen
 - Maximum 3 Väsen in party
 - Only one Mythical Väsen allowed per party
-- **Auto Equip Runes**: assigns random but valid runes from your collection to all party members at once
+- Auto Equip Runes: assigns random but valid runes to all party members

 ### Lore Book